 Participating in events like National Drug Take-Back Day is one way you can assist in ending the opioid crisis.
 “Over the last two years, our nationwide Drug Take-Back Day has recovered 3.7 million pounds of prescription drugs,” said President Donald Trump at the 2019 Rx Drug Abuse and Heroin Summit on April 24.

 President Trump also emphasized the importance of prevention and recovery efforts, however.
-“Our greatest resource in our fight against drugs is the heart, might and soul of the American people,” he said.
+“Our greatest resource in our fight against drugs is the heart, mind and soul of the American people,” he said.
 “Let us pledge to support Americans on their road to recovery.
 Every American deserves to know the glory of hope, the joy of belonging and the blessing of healing.”

 Learn About Anesthesia-Assisted Rapid Opiate Detox

 National Drug Take Back Day is an opportunity to further the conversation about opioid treatment options.
 Anesthesia-assisted opiate detoxification, for example, is a safe and effective treatment when performed by an experienced medical doctor.
 Also known as rapid detox, this treatment offers sufferers of opioid use disorder the option of being sedated during the withdrawal so that they have no memory of the detoxification.